Difference between OPD and IPD Treatment

 - Diagnostic tests

-- Pharmacy requirements
+- Pharmacy needs

-- Preventive health care services such as annual health check-ups
+- Preventive healthcare services such as annual health check-ups

 Go for IPD treatments if,